Frequently Asked Questions

 Do you take insurance?

 I do not take insurance.
-Some insurance plans may cover "out of network" providers.
+Some insurance plans may cover "out of network" providers which means you may end up paying less.
 If this applies to you, I am happy to provide you with a superbill to submit for reimbursement.
 We can chat and I am happy to walk you through this process.

 Absolutely!
-I understand that people may work or have other life commitments.
-Therapy should fit with your life, not be another stressor.
-I am able to offer evening and weekend appointments to best fit your schedule.
+I understand that people may work, be in school, or have other life commitments.
+Therapy should fit with your life, not add to your stress.
+I am able to offer evening appointments to best fit your schedule.
 When you contact me we can discuss times.

 How much do sessions cost?

 I think of therapy as an investment in yourself.
 I offer free 15 minute consultations during which time we can discuss your goals and an approximate timeline.
-I offer a few sliding scale slots of patients with financial need.
+I offer a few sliding scale appointments for patients with financial need.

 Intakes (60 minutes) $300